We welcome applications from a wide range of backgrounds. Check here for the entry requirements for the MSc Health Humanities and Arts.

-- An undergraduate or masters degree, that was taught and assessed in English in a majority English speaking country as defined by UK Visas and Immigration IELTS: total 7.0 (at least 6.5 in each module); TOEFL-iBT: total 100 (at least 23 in each module); PTE(A): total 67 (at least 61 in each of the "Communicative Skills" sections); CAE and CPE: total 185 (at least 176 in each module); Trinity ISE: ISE III with a pass in all four components; PTE Academic (test centre only): total 76 overall with 62 in each component.
+- An undergraduate or masters degree, that was taught and assessed in English in a majority English speaking country as defined by UK Visas and Immigration IELTS: total 7.0 (at least 6.5 in each module); TOEFL-iBT: total 100 (at least 23 in each module); CAE and CPE: total 185 (at least 176 in each module); Trinity ISE: ISE III with a pass in all four components; PTE Academic (test centre only): total 76 overall with 62 in each component.

 The programme will be targeting graduates who are:

 - Health or social care practitioners interested in advancing their learning.